Back to Insights

 What to do this week

 • List your active dashboards: How many sources of truth exist for key metrics?
-If it's more than one, you have work to do
+Google Ads, Meta Ads Manager, GA4, Looker, a spreadsheet someone built — if it's more than one source per metric, you have work to do

-• Find the disagreement: Pick one metric where dashboards diverge.
-Trace it back to the definitional disagreement underneath
+• Find the disagreement: Pick one metric where dashboards diverge — conversion count is the most common.
+Trace the discrepancy back to the definitional disagreement underneath (attribution window, counting method, or data source)

-• Force alignment: Get the relevant functions in a room and make them agree on one definition.
+• Force alignment: Get marketing, finance, and product in a room and make them agree on one definition.
 Document it.
+Share it in a one-page memo.
 Make it stick

 This will feel like slowing down.
 In reality, it's the prerequisite for speeding up.
 You can't make good decisions faster until you know what "good" means.